nibblesnbits/my-portfolio/conv/book.md

 “I don’t know yet.”

 The wind, it seemed, had forgotten how to carry certain things.

+The hush wasn’t empty—it was listening.
+The ribbons didn’t sway; they leaned.
+And somewhere beyond the garden, something had begun to ring without sound.

 # Chapter 2: *Things Kept*